MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 description: Learn how to start programming quantum projects in Q# with the Microsoft Quantum Development Kit.
 author: natke
 ms.author: nakersha
-ms.date: 10/23/2019
+ms.date: 5/10/2020
 ms.topic: overview
 ---

 # Get started with the Quantum Development Kit

 Welcome to the Microsoft Quantum Development Kit!

 The Quantum Development Kit (QDK) contains all the tools you'll need to build your own quantum programs and experiments with Q#, a programming language designed specifically for quantum application development.

-To jump right in, you can head over to the [QDK installation guide](xref:microsoft.quantum.install).
+To jump right in, start with the [QDK installation guide](xref:microsoft.quantum.install).
-You'll then be guided through installing the Quantum Development Kit on Windows, Linux, or MacOS machines so that you can write your own quantum programs.
+You'll be guided through installing the Quantum Development Kit on Windows, Linux, or MacOS machines so that you can write your own quantum programs.

-If you don't feel quite ready to start coding, but want to learn more about quantum computing and Q#, we encourage you to still read this article to get a feel for the resources at your disposal.
-In the [five questions about quantum computing](#five-questions-about-quantum-computing) section, you'll find links to precisely what you're looking for!
+If you're new to quantum computing, review the [Overview](xref:microsoft.quantum.overview.introduction) section to learn what quantum computers can do and the fundamentals of quantum computing.

 ## Get started programming

 The Quantum Development Kit provides many ways to learn how to develop a quantum program with Q#.
-To get up and running with the power of quantum, you can try out our *quickstarts*:
+To get up and running with the power of quantum, you can try out our tutorials:

-* The [quantum random number generator](xref:microsoft.quantum.quickstarts.qrng) is a "Q# Hello World" style application, providing a brief introduction to quantum concepts while letting you build and run a quantum application in minutes.
+* [Quantum random number generator](xref:microsoft.quantum.quickstarts.qrng) - Start with a "Q# Hello World" style application, providing a brief introduction to quantum concepts while letting you build and run a quantum application in minutes.
-* [Quantum basics with Q#](xref:microsoft.quantum.write-program) guides you on writing a Q# program that demonstrates some of the foundational concepts of quantum programming.
+* [Explore entanglement with Q#](xref:microsoft.quantum.write-program) - This tutorial guides you on writing a Q# program that demonstrates some of the foundational concepts of quantum programming.
 	If you are not ready to start coding, you can still follow along without installing the QDK and get an overview of the Q# programming language and the first concepts of quantum computing.
-* [Grover’s search algorithm](xref:microsoft.quantum.quickstarts.search) offers an example of a Q# program to get an idea of the power of Q# for expressing the quantum algorithm in a way that abstracts the low-level quantum operations.
+* [Grover’s search algorithm](xref:microsoft.quantum.quickstarts.search) - Explore this example of a Q# program to get an idea of the power of Q# for expressing the quantum algorithm in a way that abstracts the low-level quantum operations.
-	This quickstart guides you through developing the program in a variety programming environments (with a Python host or with .NET language host and with Visual Studio or Visual Studio Code).
+	This tutorial guides you through developing the program as a Q# command line application, using Visual Studio or Visual Studio Code.

 ### Learning further